-In order to determine the hybridization of sulfur tetrafluoride, you have to first understand its Lewis structure and the number of valence electrons that are present.
+In order to determine the hybridization of sulphur tetrafluoride, you have to first understand its Lewis structure and the number of valence electrons that are present.
 The SF4 molecule consists of a total of 34 valence electrons.
-Here 6 will come from sulfur and each of the four fluorine atoms will have 7 electrons.
+Here 6 will come from sulphur and each of the four fluorine atoms will have 7 electrons.

-During the formation of SF4, the sulfur atom will form bonds with each of fluorine atoms where 8 of valence electrons are used.
+During the formation of SF4, the sulphur atom will form bonds with each of fluorine atoms where 8 of valence electrons are used.
 Meanwhile, the four fluorine atoms will have 3 lone pairs of electrons in its octet which will further utilize 24 valence electrons.
-In addition, two electrons will be kept as lone pair in the sulfur atom.
-Now we can determine sulfur’s hybridization by taking a count of the number of regions of electron density.
-When bonding takes place there is a formation of 4 single bonds in sulfur and it has 1 lone pair.
+In addition, two electrons will be kept as lone pair in the sulphur atom.
+Now we can determine sulphur’s hybridization by taking a count of the number of regions of electron density.
+When bonding takes place there is a formation of 4 single bonds in sulphur and it has 1 lone pair.
 Looking at this, we can say that the number of regions of electron density is 5.

 Important Points To Remember

-- The central sulfur atom has one lone pair and is bonded to four fluorine atoms.
+- The central sulphur atom has one lone pair and is bonded to four fluorine atoms.

 - There are five hybrid orbitals formed.

 - One 3s-orbital, three 3p-orbitals and one 3d-orbital participate in hybridization.

 SF4 Molecular Geometry And Bond Angles